simon-euchner/calendar/README.txt

              and usable; this is probably what you want.
 After a few changes to *main* have been made, I will merge it into this branch and create a new release.

+    dev: Here I work on the calendar.
+Usage of *dev* is just to stay with common practice, I obviously do not consider writing a calendar actual development.

 Installation instructions.